 - What does Medicaid consider as an undue hardship?

-We provide advice on Medicaid eligibility, prepare and file Medicaid applications, and represent clients in Medicaid denials, special claims, and estate recoveries.
+We provide advice on Medicaid eligibility, prepare and file Medicaid applications, and represent clients in Medicaid denials, special claims, and estate recovery matters.

 Contact us to start discussions about your Medicaid eligibility today.